Intent

 The Write stuff Approach

-As a school, we have adopted the Write Stuff Approach.
+As a school, we have adopted the Write Stuff Approach in KS2.
 This not only give us a clear and structured overview of skills and coverage across the English curriculum but also provides a highly motivating, pacey and well taught combination of writing, grammar and vocabulary.
 The improvements in children’s word choices and sentence structures since beginning this programme have been excellent and as we continue to gain experience and knowledge amongst both the staff and children, we are seeing increasing improvements in our writing.

 Reading